 5) The Loyal Jones Appalachian Center can only accept artifacts as unrestricted gifts.
 We cannot accept indefinite or long-term loans.

 7) Berea College is a non-profit organization.
 Any donation we accept is tax-deductible.
 Berea College will provide a written receipt acknowledging the gift, but IRS guidelines forbid us from providing the donor with a valuation of the gift.
-The donor must self-valuate an artifact gift or pay for an appraisal.
+The donor must self-valuate an artifact gift or obtain an appraisal.

 8) We follow the guidelines of professional museums in handling, display, research, and storage.

-9) While we have Wallace Nutting Furniture Collection, provided by Nutting and his estate, we are not actively collecting Wallace Nutting Furniture and we no longer operate a Wallace Nutting Museum.
+9) While we have Wallace Nutting Furniture Collection, provided by Nutting and his estate, we are not actively collecting Wallace Nutting furniture or prints and we no longer operate a Wallace Nutting Museum.